MatFSantos/vacation-trek-front/README.md

 ```

 > This command will be create the image of the entire application and run in the background.
 You can stop the process running `sudo docker stop vacation-trek-front`.

+Now your SPA is running in `http://localhost:80` or just `http://localhost`.